 Even with its numerous pros, it is not without some oversights.
 In as much as it may sound interesting, there are some underlying factors that make it not totally infallible.

 - Society stigmatization: It is almost becoming a societal norm for everyone to flaunt their wealth irrespective of whether they are getting the right values for their lifestyle.
 Curiously though, why must a second or third party be concerned about what we buy, what dress we wear, and how much our car costs.

 - It is not without a cost: It should be our concern to weigh the pros and cons of every spending.
 There will be times we try to curb or over-curb our ‘wants’ by ignoring some purchases.
 We should wave them off, saying “I don’t need them” or “I don’t need them now.”
 But there comes a time when urgent needs arise.
 The price at this time can be enormous.
 Either the prices had shot up astronomically, or the items are no longer available.

 - Over self-denial: It may lead us to deny ourselves of some good things that we always wanted.
 Forgetting that our failure to absolutely ‘enjoy’ some things practically to our own detriment.
 Leaving the fruits of our sweat to enjoy is not a palatable thought.
 In extreme cases, that may consequently be the result of living stingy.

-I have to conclude that living stingy, its attendant pros cannot be waived off.
-I appreciate the fact that it leads to financial freedom and stability, giving birth and steady rise to financial giants across the globe.
+I have to conclude that living stingy and its attendant pros cannot be waived off.
+I appreciate the fact that it leads to financial freedom and stability, giving birth and a steady rise to financial giants across the globe.
 I submit that it must be embarked upon with some checks and balances and pursued with caution and moderation.